WuTheFWasThat/redux-saga/docs/api/README.md

 ### `race(effects)`

-Creates an Effect description that instructs the middleware to run a *Race* between multiple Effects (this is similar to how `Promise.race([...])` behaves).
+Creates an Effect description that instructs the saga runner to run a *Race* between multiple Effects (this is similar to how `Promise.race([...])` behaves).

 `effects: Object` - a dictionary Object of the form {label: effect, ...}